 - “For You” tab to personalize the experience

-- Live news app that features real-time streaming of events as they unfold
+- A live news app that features real-time streaming of events as they unfold

 3. Google News

-Google News puts its advertising algorithm to use by filling each users’ feed with news that interests them.
-And they’re pretty good at it, as you can imagine!
-This news streaming app can also show you local news, essentially serving as a local news app if that’s what you’re looking for.
+Google News uses its big data muscles by personalizing each user’s feed.
+And they’re pretty darn good at it, as you can imagine!
+Google News can also show you local news if that’s what you’re in the market for.

-- The “Full Coverage” button under each headline lets users explore different news outlets’ takes on a given topic—something discerning readers value in an era of intense partisanship and concern about biased reporting
+- Under each headline, the “Full Coverage” button lets users round up coverage from the best news sources on a given topic—something discerning readers value in an era of intense partisanship and concern about biased reporting.

 4. The New York Times

 The New York Times is America’s paper of record, featuring “All the news that’s fit to print” for over a century.
-Known around the world for its award-winning reporting, the New York Times offers a newspaper app that all its digital subscribers can access.
+Known worldwide for its award-winning reporting, the New York Times offers a newspaper app that all its digital subscribers can access.

-What made the New York Times app successful?
+What makes The New York Times app so engaging?

-- Off-line reading for subscribers who might lose internet access on the New York subway (or any metro around the world)
+- Offline reading for subscribers who might lose internet access on the New York subway (or any metro worldwide).

-- A clean user interface that readers of all ages can wrap their heads around
+- A clean, intuitive user interface that readers can wrap their heads around.

 5. CNN News